 Fresh Breath and Clean Teeth

-A low saliva flow can be one of the many causes of bad breath.
+A low saliva flow can be one of the many causes of foul breath.
 Saliva acts a natural cleanser, removing harmful bacteria and food particles from your mouth.
 This not only aids in the prevention of tooth decay, but also keeps your breath naturally fresh.
 Without the benefit of saliva, your smile is susceptible to decay and infection.

 Effects of Dry Mouth

+Some populations tend to be more immune to cavities than others.
+This resistance is lost or limited when they loose their saliva flow.
 When a patient suffers from dry mouth, also known as xerostomia, they are missing the most important benefits of saliva.
 The harmful bacteria in the mouth can then flourish and food particles can remain wedged between their teeth.
 Bacteria break down these particles, releasing a foul odor and increasing the presence of oral acids.
 Over time, oral acids weaken tooth enamel.
 Soon, your teeth become vulnerable to tooth decay.

 Tips for Treating Dry Mouth